 Located on the east coast of Africa in a region of the continent known as “the Horn of Africa”, Somalia is one of the least developed nations of the world.
 An estimated 80% of the people live below the poverty line, struggling to survive on about two dollars a day.

-Since 1991 the country has been plagued with civil conflicts, clan warfare and acts of terrorism from Islamic Insurgents.
-The lack of security has made it difficult for humanitarian agencies to offer their assistance to people in need.
-Many agencies no longer work in the country, making it all the more difficult for children suffering from malnutrition.
+Since 1991 the country has been plagued with civil conflicts.
+The lack of security has made it difficult for humanitarian agencies to offer their assistance to people in need, making it all the more difficult for children suffering from malnutrition.

-Large portions of Somalia have been considered semiarid for centuries and have been well suited for a primarily nomadic culture that raises camels, sheep and goats.
+Large portions of Somalia are considered semi-arid and are well suited for a primarily nomadic culture that raises camels, sheep and goats.
 However, in recent decades forces of global climate change, deforestation, overgrazing and periods of drought have combined to cause rapid desertification.
 A shortage of water and vegetation have caused a huge loss of animal and human life.

 ADRA has been working in Somalia since 1992, providing relief operations as well as water and food security.
 As a response to the hunger crisis of 2012, ADRA Canada became actively involved in providing food for hungry and displaced people in a joint program with the Canadian Foodgrains Bank in 2013.

 ADRA is continuing these relief efforts, in some of the most difficult regions of the country.